 Further information on accommodation at Hertford College is available on the college website.

 Library and IT services

 The college library is open 24/7, operating on a self-service basis.
-Across three floors, the library offers study spaces, excellent wifi access (upgraded this year) and a computer room.
+Across three floors, the library offers study spaces, excellent wifi access and a computer room.

 The Middle Common Room (MCR) Computer Room has a variety of computer and printing facilities exclusively for graduate use.

 Graduate students enjoy access to a wide range of intellectual, musical and sporting activities.
 The college’s sports ground provides rugby, cricket, soccer and hockey pitches as well as squash courts and grass tennis courts.
 The college also has its own boathouse and Boat Club, as well as an on-site gym which is free for students to use.

 The Hertford College Music Society is one of the University's largest student-run music societies, with several ensembles including an orchestra and jazz band, as well as a traditional chapel choir which is inclusive to all and sings once a week during term.

 Facilities for students with disabilities

 Hertford welcomes students with disabilities and benefits from the expertise of an academic Disability Lead, Welfare & Wellbeing Coordinator and Tutor for Equality & Diversity.
 Although the college does not have any dedicated graduate accommodation which is accessible, arrangements may be able to be made for individuals.
 While there is a ramp into the library and height-adjustable desks, the Hall is currently accessible only by a flight of stairs.

 Nestled in the heart of Oxford, the Hertford Middle Common Room (MCR) provides a home for all of those who study for advanced degrees as members of Hertford College.